Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 I'm looking forward to sharing with you today how we can make our TypeScript applications truly bulletproof

-TypeScript has revolutionized how we write JavaScript, however there's a critical gap between compile-time and runtime.
-Today, we'll bridge that gap together.
+TypeScript has revolutionized how we write JavaScript, however there's a critical gap between compile-time and runtime. \

+Today, we'll bridge that gap together and learn to make [click] bulletproof applications together.
 -->

 ---
 layout: center